-- 7.4.1 The proposed component schemes are intended to be delivered using a collaborative approach between KCC staff and their appointed support organisation Amey.
+- 7.4.1 The proposed component schemes are intended to be delivered using a collaborative approach between KCC staff and their appointed consultants.
 KCC have identified appropriately trained and experienced staff that will be responsible for the delivery of the scheme.
-The identified staff fulfilling the Project Sponsor and Project Manager roles for the scheme has been ring-fenced to support the scheme throughout its duration and will have more junior staff available to support them. - 7.4.2 Furthermore, the Project Sponsor and Project Manager will utilise appropriate staff from two existing contracts with Amey.
-Design and technical services support will be provided through the Technical and Environmental Services Contract (TESC) which is active until at least 2018.
-Amey have a dedicated multi-discipline team located in Maidstone to support the LGF funded schemes.
-KCC will also utilise dedicated Amey resource through the existing HTMC contract to undertake the construction of the scheme and also to provide early contractor involvement (ECI), where appropriate, to the design process to ensure best value.
+The identified staff fulfilling the Project Sponsor and Project Manager roles for the scheme has been ring-fenced to support the scheme throughout its duration and will have more junior staff available to support them. - 7.4.2 KCC will also utilise dedicated Amey resource through the existing HTMC contract to undertake the construction of the scheme and also to provide early contractor involvement (ECI), where appropriate, to the design process to ensure best value.